LazulDev/nova-rest-api/README.md

 ```
 ### 🛑 Important

-In order to send emails to the candidates and the referrer you'll need to cread a .env file in root directory with the following fields
+In order to send emails to candidate and referrer you'll need to create a .env file in the root directory as follows:
 ```console
 EMAIL=*from email*
 PASSWORD=*from email password*
 EMAIL_SERVICE=*from email host p.e. gmail*
 NODE_ENV=*development or production*
 ```
-Example
+Example:
 ```console
 EMAIL=do-not-reply@novatalent.com
 PASSWORD=thisisafakepassword666